-- Press-Conference Project: Holding a press-conference is a simple, effective way to communicate your message with mass media and can generate news about your causes and awareness about your project.
+- Class Participation: This component is not simply checking your attendance.
+Your visibility and active contribution to the class discussions will be evaluated (e.g. raising important issues or asking critical questions, responding to instructor's questions faithfully, discussing with classmates, etc.).
+In addition, doing similar activities online will be counted as class participation. - Press-Conference Project: Holding a press-conference is a simple, effective way to communicate your message with mass media and can generate news about your causes and awareness about your project.
 Each group will play a role as spokesmen and audience (other classmates) will communicate with the group as reporters.
-A group will hold a press-conference on their Wikipedia topic and the other two groups will play a role as reporters.
-Maximum presentation is 10 minutes and Q&A is also 12 minutes sharp.
-You (both presenters and audience) are required to be concise, evidence-based Allocated time slots for this project are Session 9-16. - Wikipedia Project: It is often believed that Wikipedia is a web-based place where rumor and misinformation are spread.
+A group will hold a press-conference on their Wikipedia YouTube topic and the other two groups will play a role as reporters.
+Maximum presentation is 10 minutes and Q&A is also 12 minutes sharp. \\\You (both presenters and audience) are required to be concise, evidence-based.
+Allocated time slots for this project are Session 9-16. - Wikipedia YouTube Project: It is often believed that Wikipedia is a web-based place where rumor and misinformation are spread.
 But, many Wikipedia articles are accurate like a regular encyclopedia and inaccurate information is quickly corrected by online users.
-Developing Wikipedia articles let you not only become content creators but also have a real impact on your world.
-Your work will inform others, as many people go Wikipedia to get initial information on a topic.
-Wikipedia also has an editing role: "everything must be cited."
-Students are required to work as a group, present at press-conference, get Q&A, and write up a Wikipedia style article.
+Developing Wikipedia-style YouTube will let you not only become content creators but also have a real impact on your world.
+Your work will inform others, as many people watch your video to get initial information on a topic.
+Students are required to work as a group, present at press-conference, get Q&A, and write up a Wikipedia style YouTube.
 A detailed guideline will be provided (last page of this syllabus).
-You are required to submit Wikipedia paper (in Vietnamese) by August 5, 8.20 a.m. - Final Paper: Based on your understanding in dealing with challenges in development in class, you are required to write a final paper on broadly defined development issues in Vietnam or other countries (comparison is also welcome).
+You are required to upload your video (7-8 minutes) by August 18th, 8.20 a.m. - Final Paper: Based on your understanding in dealing with challenges in development in class, you are required to write a final paper on broadly defined development issues in Vietnam or other countries (comparison is also welcome).
 You are required to explore a specific development policy problem.
 Maximum is 2,000 words (except references).
-Deadline is August 19th, Monday 8.20 a.m. sharp.
+Deadline is August 28th, Friday 8.20 a.m. sharp.